M113A4 armored medical evacuation vehicle: Development

-The Combat Service Support (CSS) Enabler Functional Assessment (CEFA) for the AMEV dated December 1997 noted that the AMEV concept was "sound" and that the vehicle should replace the M113A2/3 Armoured Ambulance on a one-for-one basis.
+The Combat Service Support (CSS) Enabler Functional Assessment (CEFA) for the AMEV dated December 1997 noted that the AMEV concept was "sound" and that the vehicle should replace the M113A2/3 armored ambulance on a one-for-one basis.

 Design

 The AMEV utilises a high-mobility stretched M113A4 chassis as used by the Mobile Tactical Vehicle Light (MTVL), with the standard M113 hull lengthened 34 inches and equipped with an additional road wheel (for a total of six on each side), to give the AMEV excellent cross-country capability and ride characteristics.
 The vehicle shares common components with the M577A4 Armored Treatment Vehicle.

 The upgraded M113A4 includes the RISE (Reliability Improvements for Selected Equipment) power package consisting of the turbocharged Detroit Diesel 400 hp 6V53TA engine and Allison X200-4A automatic transmission with integrated hydrostatic steering and braking in a compact and rugged unit providing four forward and two reverse gears.
 This provides the vehicle with sufficient power and performance to maintain pace with mechanised front line units and their equipment (specifically, the M1 Abrams main battle tank and M2 Bradley IFV), both on- and off-road.
 The A4 upgrade package also provides: